🚀 Motivation: Why a Vision-Centric Survey?

 These divergent goals lead to inconsistent terminology and incomparable metrics.
 Existing surveys, while valuable, still do not solve this fragmentation.

-- Application-oriented surveys (e.g., in robotics or autonomous driving) provide depth but lack a systematic analysis of VWM as a standalone technology.
+- Application-focused surveys (e.g., in robotics or autonomous driving) provide depth but lack a systematic analysis of VWM as a standalone technology.

 - Broad conceptual surveys offer high-level overviews but treat visual input as a passive assumption rather than the active design challenge it is.